vinicius1924/Popular-Movies-Stage-2/README.md

 ### Branches

-This project has a branch called mvp, in this branch I used the MVP pattern showed in the image below
+This project has a branch called mvp, in this branch I used the MVP pattern, showed in the image below, along with the [dagger](https://github.com/google/dagger) framework for dependency injection

 ![MVP Pattern](/images/MVP.png)